On the $h$-majority dynamics with many opinions: Missing proofs

 \begin{proof}[Proof of \Cref{lemma:sum_12_is_independent_maximum}]

 We found it more convenient to swap the conditioning event with the event whose probability we are computing, and then apply Bayes' theorem.
-Hence, we first prove the following claim. \begin{claim} For any $0\leq x<h$,
+Hence, we first state the following claim. \begin{claim} For any $0\leq x<h$,